Terms and conditions

 - garden tools and equipment.

-- A report on the Winning Project outlining how the prize money was spent must be submitted to MWRRG by 20 December 2019.
+- The Winning Organisation must submit a Winner’s Report on the Winning Project outlining how the prize money was spent to MWRRG by 11 December 2020.
+The Winner’s Report template is available on the Back to Earth initiative website.

 - The Promoter accepts no responsibility for any entries that are lost or delayed, or not received for any reason, or for any inability of a Nominator to complete, continue or conclude a Nomination due to technical difficulties or equipment malfunction.